 Pulmonary stenosis complications

-- Ventricular hypertrophy: Thickening of the ventricular wall as right ventricle tries harder to pump blood forcefully into the pulmonary artery.
-This condition leads to stiff and weaken heart and causes pumping problems.
+Ventricular hypertrophy: Thickening of the ventricular wall as the right ventricle tries harder to pump blood forcefully into the pulmonary artery.
+This condition leads to stiff and weakened heart and causes pumping problems.

-- Heart failure: due to inefficient pumping and problems associated with the condition, heart failure sets in.
-Fatigue, shortness of breath and swelling of legs and abdomen may occur.
+Heart failure: due to inefficient pumping and problems associated with the condition, heart failure sets in.
+Fatigue, shortness of breath, and swelling of the legs and abdomen may occur.

 Pulmonary stenosis treatment

 Interventional or therapeutic catheterization (balloon valvuloplasty) is a procedure in which a special catheter with a balloon is guided and directed up to the defective valve and then the balloon is inflated to stretch open the valve.
 Some children may need an advanced interventional procedure or surgery depending on the severity of the condition and symptoms associated with it.